 - Singapore’s First Topographic and City Map

 - Land of Gold and Spices: Early Maps of Southeast Asia and Singapore

 Topographic maps depict contours and relief providing the viewer an idea of the three-dimensional sense of the area being mapped.
 1924 was the very first time Singapore had a complete set of topographic maps produced.
 This display provides an opportunity to see the complete set placed together as well as the first map to record the new status of Singapore from town to city (in 1951) – the six-sheet 1954 map of the city centre.

 Mind the Gap presents the works of three Singapore contemporary artists who harness the strategies of data collection and mapping to investigate what lies beneath the surface of contemporary life.

 Promenade, Level 7

-Michael Lee is an artist, curator and publisher, whose works focus on urban memory and fiction, with an emphasis on their contexts and issues of loss.
+Michael Lee is an artist, curator and publisher, who focus on urban memory and fiction, with emphasis on their contexts and issues of loss.

 Outliers | by Jeremy Sharma

 Promenade, Level 8